MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 - **CodePush(String deploymentKey, Activity mainActivity)** - Creates a new instance of the CodePush runtime, that will be used to query the service for updates via the provided deployment key.
 The `mainActivity` parameter should always be set to `this` when configuring your React packages list inside the `MainActivity` class.
 This constructor puts the CodePush runtime into "release mode", so if you want to enable debugging behavior, use the following constructor instead.

 - **CodePush(String deploymentKey, Activity mainActivity, bool isDebugMode)** - Equivalent to the previous constructor, but allows you to specify whether you want the CodePush runtime to be in debug mode or not.
-When using this constructor, the `isDebugMode` parameter should always be set to `BuildConfig.DEBUG` in order to stay synchronized with your build type.
+When using this constructor, the `isDebugMode` parameter should always be set to `BuildConfig.DEBUG` to stay synchronized with your build type.
 When putting CodePush into debug mode, the following behaviors are enabled:

   1. Old CodePush updates aren't deleted from storage whenever a new binary is deployed to the emulator/device.
 This behavior enables you to deploy new binaries, without bumping the version during development, and without continuously getting the same update every time your app calls `sync`.